ibm-cloud-docs/vpc/limitations.md

 * Virtual server instance name change: If you update the name of a virtual server, the name change may not appear consistently in different areas of the {{site.data.keyword.cloud}} console.
 For example, the virtual server name change might not be reflected in the {{site.data.keyword.cloud_notm}} console, or on the billing invoice, yet it appears correctly in the user's list of running instances.

-* POWER-based instances are not supported in the Washington DC region.
+* POWER-based instances are only available in the Dallas region.

 * Direct Link on Classic access to VPC is supported through [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) only.
 Direct Link (release 2.0) does not have this limitation.